UCSBCarpentry/2022-01-04-ucsb-python/_episodes/09-scraping-html.md

 ~~~
 {: .output}

-By filtering using the '.contains()' function, we can see that 97 of the 218 rows need converting.
+By filtering using the `.contains()` function, we can see that 97 of the 218 rows need converting.
 We do this by first extracting the numeric portion of each individual value in the column.
 How do you think we might do this?

 ~~~
 subset.str.split(" ")
 ~~~
 {: .language-python}

-This code block splits up the values of 'AMOUNT' into a list that is comma-separated at the spaces.
+This code block splits up the values of `AMOUNT` into a list that is comma-separated at the spaces.

 ~~~
 COUNTRY